TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-04-13-how-to-migrate-spaghetti-to-304-symfony-5-controllers-over-weekend.md

 ---
 id: 247
-title: "How to Migrate Spaghetti to 304&nbsp;Symfony 5 Controllers Over Weekend"
+title: "How to Migrate Spaghetti to 304 Symfony 5 Controllers Over Weekend"
 perex: |
     During Easter weekend, usually, people take a break and have a rest.
 Instead, we used these 4 days of *holiday* to migrate the 304-controller application.
 At least that was the goal on Friday.